neelay123/Mixture-of-Gaussians-model/README.md

 # Mixture-of-Gaussians-model
-For this lab, we will use the Peterson and Barney’s dataset of vowel formant frequencies.
+We will use the Peterson and Barney’s dataset of vowel formant frequencies.
 (For more info, look at Classification of Peterson & Barney’s vowels using Weka. - a copy of this article is on the repository)
 More specifically, Peterson and Barney measured the fundamental frequency $F0$ and the first three formant frequencies ($F1-F3$) of sustained English Vowels, using samples from various speakers.

 The dataset contains 4 vectors ($F0-F3$), containing the fundamental frequencies ($F0$, $F1$, $F2$ and $F3$) for each phoneme and another vector “phoneme\_id” containing a number representing the id of the phoneme.